ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 First, each token has a unique id that distinguishes it from all other tokens.
 This is in contrast to a fungible token like Ether `ETH`, which exists as a quantity attached to an account or wallet.
 There is no way to tell one `ETH` from another.
 Because each NFT is unique, they're owned and traded individually, with the smart contract keeping track of who owns what.

 Another key feature of an NFT is the ability to link to data that is stored outside of a smart contract.
-Storing or processing data outside of a smart-contract is known as being _off chain_.
-Because data that's stored _on-chain_ needs to be processed, verified and replicated across the entire blockchain network, it can be very expensive to store large amounts of data.
+Storing or processing data outside of a smart-contract is known as being _ off-chain_.
+Because data that's stored _on-chain_ needs to be processed, verified, and replicated across the entire blockchain network, it can be very expensive to store large amounts of data.
 This is a problem for many NFT use cases, especially tokens that represent digital collectibles or artwork, where storing the entire work could cost the equivalent of millions of US Dollars.

 ### How IPFS helps